 What is the Gas Safe Register?

 The Gas Safe Register is a campaigning body that promotes gas safety standards in the UK.
 The register itself is the official list of gas engineers who are registered to work safely and legally on boilers, cookers, fires and all other gas appliances.
-The Gas Safe Register was created in 2009, previously it was known as CORGI.
 By law, all gas engineers must be on the Gas Safe Register.

 What does the Gas Safe Register do?

-Which gas jobs must be done by a registered engineer?
+Which gas jobs should be done by a registered engineer?

 All gas work carried out in your home should be done by a Gas Safe Register-accredited engineer.
 Gas work includes: